 Am I a suitable candidate for Vaginoplasty/Posterior Vaginal Repair?

-The aim of Vaginoplasty/Posterior Vaginal Repair surgery is to improve the tone of the vagina by tightening the vaginal muscles and supporting tissues.
+The aim of Vaginoplasty or Posterior Vaginal Repair surgery is to improve the tone of the vagina by tightening the vaginal muscles and supporting tissues.
 You could be an ideal candidate for vaginoplasty if you are a woman who would like:

 Why else should I consider Vaginoplasty/Posterior Vaginal Repair?